-Our sea turtle patients are sometimes carrying other animals, so called epibionts, on their shell when they come to us.
-To document and understand the pattern of different species such as barnacles and leeches associated with sea turtles found in the Maldives, we are collecting samples from our patients upon intake.

-Under the guidance of our veterinary team, you have the chance to learn about these epibionts and support our collection efforts.
+Sometimes, our turtle patients carry other animals, known as epibionts, on their shells.
+To document and understand the patterns of various species, such as barnacles and leeches, associated with sea turtles in the Maldives, we collect samples from our patients upon intake.
+Under the guidance of our veterinary team, you may have the opportunity to assist with our sample collection efforts.